 Despite the PlayStation’s clear advantage when it comes to game libraries, Microsoft clearly has a long-term vision for the Xbox One.
-The Xbox Play Anywhere initiative is off to a good start, allowing gamers to switch seamlessly back and forth between their Xbox One and their Windows 10 PC.
+The Xbox Play Anywhere initiative is alive and well, allowing gamers to switch seamlessly back and forth between their Xbox One and their Windows 10 PC.
 In the future, look for the program to expand and for cross-platform play to become a more prominent feature.

 While both consoles certainly offer a lot, we have to give an edge to the PlayStation 4.
 The Xbox One is better for non-gaming applications and content, but if that’s what you care most about, you can get those features in a Roku, Apple TV, or any number of other dedicated devices that will stream content for a fraction of the price.
 If you’re buying a PS4 or Xbox One, you want to play games, and in this case, Sony has built a better gaming machine.

 Sony has also shown stronger support for independent developers so far, and both the current and future game lineups look better for PS4 than for Xbox One, even with the release of the PS5.
 Most AAA games these days are released for both consoles, sure, but the PS4’s list of exclusives easily trumps the Xbox’s.
 That said, if you’re looking for a future-proof purchase, consider the PS5 or Xbox Series X.